© Copyright Robert Cole 1998 - No copying or distributing -Note: Missing graphics

 ITAME with profuse JI-NIE.

-Squarish, fist and T0BI like KO-CHOJI sit like the weathered stacks of an erosion-scoured table-land.
+Squarish, fist and T0BI like KO-CHOJI sit like the weathered stacks.
 KO-ASHI washes through SUNAGASHI while YO dots and anchors.
 KINSUJI stratifies the line.

 MONOUCHI clears, with few defined SAKA-ASHI to a smooth SUGU BOSHI that turns in KO-MARU.